DillonCislo/WaddingtonPathIntegralDynamics/README.md

   required for selected features and visualizations.
 - `compile_mex.m` and friends: Convenience scripts for building the bundled MEX extensions, including the `Utility/ProximityGraphs/NGL` bindings backed by `External/ngl-beta`.

-## License

-This project is distributed under the terms of the MIT License.
-See `LICENSE` for the full text.